verbb/formie/docs/graphql/rendering-forms.md

 `submitFormieClientForm` | Submits a structured form payload.
 `refreshFormieClientSession` | Refreshes the form session payload.
 `setFormieClientPage` | Saves page navigation state for multi-page forms.

+Forms with Payment fields should use `submitFormieClientForm` in headless front-ends.
+See [Headless Payments](/graphql/payments).